alexandrpershin/BuffSDK/readme.md

 ## About the app

-The app provides SDK with custom view named BuffView.
+The app provides an SDK with a custom view named BuffView.
 BuffView is custom view which provides to client dialog with questions and answers.
-Client can use BuffView in xml layout.
+Client can use BuffView in XML layout.

 Important things to keep in mind before use:

-Use BuffView.initialize() to set up error callback and optional success callback.
+Use BuffView.initialize() method to passs the error callback and optional success callback.
 This method will start work of SDK.

 Use BuffView.onPause(), BuffView.stop() and BuffView.resume() to stop/pause and resume work